Brazil's sparkling wine producers carve a growing niche

 But the vitality of Brazil's sparkling wine production could be threatened by a trade deal between the European Union and Mercosur, the South American economic and political bloc.
 If ratified, it could lead to an influx of lower-priced sparkling wine from abroad.

 "Under this agreement... many other products will enter into competition with our national market.
-And we know that the wine sector in Europe is heavily subsidized," said Mr Abarzua, Geisse's wine expert.
+And we know that the wine sector in Europe is heavily subsidised," said Mr Abarzua.

-But Mr Tonietto remains optimistic: "If we make good products, we will get there.
-Brazil is a market with a good outlook for growth."

-"We have the consumers -- we don't need to export our wine," he added.
+"We have the consumers - we don't need to export our wine," he adds.
 "This proximity is advantageous; and we can also bank on wine tourism."
+AFP